osisoft/PI-Adapter/V1/Configuration/Health and diagnostics configuration.md

 ## Diagnostics

 The adapter and its components produce diagnostics data which is sent to all health endpoints.
 The _System_Diagnostics.json_ file contains a flag which determines whether Diagnostics are enabled.
 You can change this at runtime through REST calls or the EdgeCmd utility.
 Diagnostics data are collected by default.

-To egress diagnostics related data, you have to configure an adapter health endpoint.
+To egress diagnostics related data, you have to configure an adapter health endpoint first.
 See [Configure health endpoint](#configure-health-endpoint).
-For more information about adapter diagnostics, see [Adapter diagnostics](xref:AdapterDiagnostics).
+For more information about how to configure adapter diagnostics, see [Adapter diagnostics](xref:AdapterDiagnostics).

 ### Diagnostics schema